 Or perhaps, we simply misunderstand what the good fight is actually supposed to be.

-It is a resting.
-A quiet.
-A calm.
+It was a love.
 A surrender.
 A dying.

 A contradiction to everything our flesh struggles for.

-While the flesh struggles and fights and bickers for its rights, its goals, its accolades, its legacy, and its liberties, faith says, “Hush.
+While the flesh struggles and bickers for its rights, its goals, its accolades, its legacies, and its liberties, faith says, “Hush.
 This isn’t your battle.
 It’s God’s.
-Why are you fighting for something that doesn’t belong to you, anyway?
-He’s already won the battles that were worth dying for.”
+He always wins.”

-While we are to put on our spiritual armor–it is not for the purpose of battling against flesh and blood.
-It is so that we may stand against spiritual attack through prayer and faith, opening our mouth boldly with no less than the Gospel while extending peace, love with faith, and sincere grace to our brothers and sisters in Christ!
+While we are called to put on our spiritual armor–it is not for the purpose of battling against flesh and blood.
+It is so that we may stand against spiritual attack through prayer and faith, opening our mouth boldly, yes, but with no less than the Gospel & Jesus’ name, while extending peace, defending the helpless, loving with truth, and offering sincere grace to our brothers and sisters in Christ.

-There are things worth living and dying for.
-Those are the things worth fighting for.
+There are most certainly things worth living and dying for.
+Those are the only things worth fighting for.